 Chen, Saiki & Nakamura (2020) state that monitoring low-intensity slow physical movements is challenging.
 These issues arise because training data is not broadly available due to researchers focusing on fast-paced sporting video by default.
 Their study uses PoseNet to track skeletal movements and predict activities.
 Additionally, they compare the resources necessary for Raspberry PI and a desktop computer to make those predictions.
 The researchers assess the model’s accuracy in delta changes in the bounding box.
 This approach is unique and comes with several limitations.
 For instance, a person laying on the couch versus standing will have different dimensions.
 While this methodology is not directly usable, it provides another measurement strategy.

 Chaing et al. (2011) propose a Uniform Markup Language (UML) model for collecting health care metadata from video sources.
 Their solution focuses on physiological information, such as the patient’s movements.
 The model also describes a storage structure for persisting the recordings.
 There are specific aspects from this study that are reusable.
 For instance, the authors propose service interfaces to several patient monitoring components (e.g., heart rate and oxygen levels).
 However, the video monitoring system is critically dependent on wearable technologies.
-This requirement makes the solution loosely relevant to the ESHOS project.

 Nugroho, Harmanto & Al-Absi (2018) propose a deep learning model to assess a patients’ pain level.
 Their solution uses facial expressions from fourteen people that train both OpenFace and FaceNet topologies.
 The researchers claim that they can predict with 93% accuracy a person’s level of pain.
-This capability is helpful within home monitoring systems to assess medication levels.
-The ESHOS solution could introduce similar capabilities to improve patient care.
+This capability is helpful within home monitoring systems to assess medication levels, improving patient care.
 For instance, the system could emit a pain frequency Key Performance Indicator (KPI) as part of the patient’s scorecard.
 The scorecard would then reassure family members that sufficient attention is available.